Olisehgenesis/Bill-Bill-Rewards/readme.md

-# BillBuddy Rewards: Revolutionizing Customer Loyalty
+# RewardTribe Rewards: Revolutionizing Customer Loyalty

-## Welcome to BillBuddy Rewards!
+## Welcome to RewardTribe Rewards!

-BillBuddy Rewards is an innovative digital loyalty program designed to enhance the shopping experience for both customers and businesses.
+RewardTribe Rewards is an innovative digital loyalty program designed to enhance the shopping experience for both customers and businesses.
 Our platform brings a fresh approach to customer rewards, making every purchase more exciting and valuable.

-### What is BillBuddy Rewards?
+### What is RewardTribe Rewards?

-BillBuddy Rewards is a blockchain-based loyalty system that allows shoppers to earn points on their purchases and redeem them for exciting rewards.
+RewardTribe Rewards is a blockchain-based loyalty system that allows shoppers to earn points on their purchases and redeem them for exciting rewards.
 It's not just another points system – it's a comprehensive platform that benefits both shoppers and businesses.

 ### Key Features: